Archives 2025

 The Fed maintained the federal funds rate at its peak level for almost 14 months, beginning in July 2023.
 But in September, the central bank announced a first rate cut of 0.50 percentage points, and then followed that with quarter-point reductions in November and December.

-For its second meeting of 2025, however, the Fed opted to hold rates steady—and it’s possible the central bank may not make another rate cut for months.
+For its third meeting of 2025, however, the Fed opted to hold rates steady—and it’s possible the central bank may not make another rate cut for months.
 At their March 19 meeting, the Fed released its quarterly rate forecast, which showed that, at that time, the central bankers’ median expectation for the rest of the year was just two quarter-point rate cuts.
 With a total of eight rate-setting meetings scheduled per year, that means we could see multiple rate-hold announcements in 2025.

 How We Track Mortgage Rates